-Anaea Lay lives in Seattle, Washington, where she goes for long walks and disrupts the weather.
-When she isn't reading too much, cooking, or playing board games, she earns money by selling houses and wages battle with days of the week.
+Anaea Lay lives in Chicago, Illinois where she writes, cooks, plays board games, reads too much, and questions the benevolence of the universe.
 Her work has appeared in many places including Apex, Penumbra, Lightspeed, Daily Science Fiction, and Nightmare.
 She lives online at anaealay.com.

 Sultana's Dream was originally published in The Indian Ladies' Magazine, Madras, 1905, in English.
 Rokheya Shekhawat Hossein (9 December 1880 – 9 December 1932), was a Bengali writer, thinker, educationist, social activist, and advocate of women's rights.

 Strange Horizons is a weekly magazine of and about speculative fiction.
 We publish fiction, poetry, reviews, essays, interviews, and art.
 For more information, see our about page.
 All material in Strange Horizons is copyrighted to the original authors and may not be reproduced without permission.